SH801/haselwimmer/TESTREADME.md

 information can be retrieved off the card.

 ### Output \ Describe errors in output
-If the card has expired or no card information can be found (assuming "Output ID if empty" is off and the fallback URL returns nothing), then meaningful text will be output ("EXPIRED" or "EMPTY") if this box is ticked.
+If this box is ticked, meaningful text will be output ("EXPIRED" or "EMPTY") in the event the card has expired or no card information can be found (assuming "Output ID if empty" is off and the fallback URL returns nothing).

 ### Output \ Add delimiter
 If this box is ticked, a sequence of text delimiters will be inserted after